 The French singer/songwriter dispenses a heavy array of emotionally charged acoustic folk tales and dirges that recall many of the 60’s/70’s political protest songs that came out of the turbulent civil rights movement.
-It is a dazzling array of poignancy and authenticity that is exuded by her songs, acting like lullabies for the undead, with ‘No Death’ and ‘Oak Tree‘ all seeking an affecting response from the audience.
+It is a dazzling array of poignancy and authenticity that is exuded in her songwriting, acting like lullabies for the undead, with ‘No Death’ and ‘Oak Tree‘ all seeking an affecting response from the audience.
 The stark nature of the message, though, is somewhat lost slightly in the pub environment, and although there is a sway from certain gig goes watching on intently, the set blurs into itself and is over without much ceremony or occasion.

 Bristol’s unyielding skyline illuminates as the city descends into an early-winter darkness, it feels pertinent as it heralds the arrival of the aforementioned Eagulls.
 Currently on tour in support of their sullen, sombre self-titled LP, the Yorkshire group emerge under the disquieting vibration of squalling feedback and, for people who have witnessed them live previously, projected visuals of static embodying the moroseness that is about to be evoked by the five men on-stage.
 What has consistently been evident from an Eagulls show is the eye-opening melodies that are unwrapped from the swathes of agitated guitar that’s coursing through the speakers, but sadly this is completely lost in the mix from within The Lantern.
 Liam Matthew‘s guitar is completely inaudible, George Mitchell‘s vocal is even less distinct and the weariness that surfaces from touring seems to have had it’s affect on drummer Henry Ruddel, half-hearted and uninterested, he pats the drums without any of the vitality that the band’s music warrants.